NII-DG/nii-dg/schema/docs/amed.md

 | `url` | `str` | Optional. | MUST be a direct URL to the file. | `https://github.com/username/repository/file` |
 | `sdDatePublished` | `str` | Required when the file is from outside this research project. | Indicates the date that the file was obtained.
 MUST be a string in ISO 8601 date format. | `2022-12-01` |

-## ClinicalResearchResistration
+## ClinicalResearchRegistration

-Identifier information that is registered to clinical research resistration service.
+Identifier information that is registered to clinical research Registration service.
 | Property | Type | Required? | Description | Example |
 | --- | --- | --- | --- | --- |
 | `@id` | `str` | Required. | MUST be URL where your registered information is available. | `https://jrct.niph.go.jp/latest-detail/jRCT202211111111` |